3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 The boot process looks the following way:

-- BIOS verifies GRUB against the DB key
+- BIOS verifies GRUB against the DB key.
-- GRUB verifies the kernel, `grub.cfg` and `grubenv` against a GPG key used in the build process
+- GRUB verifies the kernel, `grub.cfg` and `grubenv` against a GPG key used in the build process.
-- GRUB loads the kernel
+- GRUB loads the kernel.

 If any of the checks fail, the respective file cannot be booted.
 This mechanism increases the system's security by making sure that the firmware does not boot